littleplato/nieves-observer/README.md

 > An observation planner for the Nieves Observatory

-Quickly look up astronomical objects for research.
+Quickly look up astronomical objects for research and plan your night imaging the objects.
 The Nieves Observer is a full-stack web application designed for the Nieves Observatory for astronomical research and education.

+## Description

+This project is part of the upcoming "GROWTH (Global Relay of Watching Transients Happening) for undergraduates" programme.
+The project aims to equip astronomy undergraduates around the world with hands-on research skills using remotely-operated telescopes around world.
+The project right now has informal access to three such observatories housing research-grade optical telescopes:

+1. Nieves Observatory, CA, USA
+1. Las Campanas Remote Observatory, Atacama, Chile
+1. Great Basin Observatory, NV, USA

+The app is part of a larger pipeline that includes:

+1. Getting access to telescopes
+1. Learning to operate the telescopes
+1. Reducing and manipulating the images from the observatories
+1. Analysing and obtaining research results from the images

+The Nieves Observer comes in in Step 2 to help educators and students select valuable target to reduce time wastage on the telescopes.

 ## Development